yateendra/yateendra.github.io/_posts/2017-09-20-Digital-Suicide.md

 ---
 layout: post
-title:  "Complete List Of Blue Whale Challenges"
+title:  "Complete List of Blue Whale Challenge Tasks"
 description: A Reddit user posted a completed list of tasks which were supposedly posted in a comment on a story about the game on a Russian news website.
 The list of challenges has been translated from Russian.

 ---